jdrichardsappacad/react-2021/week-14/practices/14a-context-part2/README.md

 ## Update Context Value

-If you took a look at your console tab in DevTools and saw a warning message from React about a missing value prop, we most definitely did not pass one into our `HoroscopeContext` provider this time, so let's do that with some state!
+If you took a look at your console tab in DevTools and saw a warning message from React about a missing value prop, you most definitely did not pass one into our `HoroscopeContext` provider this time, so let's do that with some state!

 Back to our `HoroscopeProvider` component (`src/context/HoroscopeContext.js`),